moojink/RDBMS/README.txt

                 This one has a subtle difference from the final design, but its use is too complicated to explain and eventually becomes a nasty problem in the join() function.
     2.)
-Set a standard table format (.tbl) and parse through it to add data to a database.
+Set a standard table format (.tbl) and extract data from .tbl files to load tables into the database.
     3.)
-Implement a database and the corresponding management features.
+Implement a database and relational management features, such as the merging of two tables and the evaluation of column expressions and conditions to extract the desired columns and rows.
     4.)
 Parse through and put into effect commands that the user inputs to interact with the database.
-    5.) ...
+    5.)
+Juggle this project with the work required for my Operating Systems and Computer Architecture classes in Winter 2018.

 -------------------------------------------------------------------------------

 Notes to self:
     1. Stop using == to compare Strings.
-You must use String.equals().
+Use String.equals().
+    2. Float comparisons using operators like ==, !=, etc. are incorrect.
+       Use Float.compareTo().